 First, you should talk with your provider about the symptoms you are having.
 Your provider may ask you specific questions to determine if you need sleep study and what type of study would be best for you.
 Once you and your provider decide that you need a sleep study your provider will send a referral to the hospital.

 After we receive a referral we will contact you to setup your appointment to either have an in-lab or home sleep study.
 Once completed the sleep test that you completed goes to a board certified sleep physician to be read.
 The doctor will send his recommendations to your provider.
 If it is recommended by your provider that you need treatment for your sleep apnea the Sleep Lab Center at CH-F will help you get set up with that equipment through a durable medical equipment supplier.

 If you are diagnosed with sleep apnea it may be recommended for you to use a positive airway pressure machine to treat the sleep apnea.
-Positive airway pressure machine come in a variety of types.
+Positive airway pressure machines come in a variety of types.
 One type of treatment is continuous positive airway pressure machine or CPAP.
 A CPAP machine works to treat sleep apnea by pushing in gentle pressure to hold open the airway to the lungs allowing people to sleep deeper and easier.
-Below is an example of what a CPAP machine may look like.
-There are extensive options on the type of mask, machine and tubing to make you comfortable while treating your sleep apnea.